You can report a problem with a parking meter:

 The Department of Transportation (DOT) does not accept reports of meters that did not receive authorization for credit or debit card payment and, as a result, did not issue a receipt.

-If your credit card is stuck in a meter, contact the bank that issued the card and cancel it.
-A DOT crew member will be dispatched to the meter location to retrieve your card and have it destroyed.
-If your parking card is stuck in a meter, DOT will retrieve it and mail it back to you.
+If your credit card is stuck in a meter, you should contact the bank that issued the card and cancel it.
+After you report the issue, a DOT crew member will be dispatched to the meter location to retrieve your card and have it destroyed.
+If you report a stuck parking card in a meter, DOT will retrieve it and mail it back to you.

 If all parking meters on the block or the next block, or in a parking field, are broken or missing, you can park for the maximum amount of time posted for that metered space.